 Roomba S9 and I7 Clean Base Bags

-Buying these bags is only applicable if you’re purchasing the “plus” variant with the Clean Base station.
+Buying these bags is only applicable if you purchase the “plus” variant with the Clean Base station.
 Intervals will depend on how often you run the robot and the type of dirt it cleans.

-Pet owners obviously will have to replace it more often because pet hair and dander takes up a lot of space.
+Pet owners obviously will have to replace it more often because pet hair and dander take up a lot of space.

 The good news there is a myriad of brands that sell bags for the S9 and I7.
 Both options use the same type of bag, so there’s less confusion.